| Safe Haskell | Safe-Inferred |

 set :: PersistEntity val => SqlExpr (Entity val) -> [SqlExpr (Entity val) -> SqlExpr Update] -> SqlQuery () #

-s.
+SET clause used on UPDATEs.
 Note that while it's not

 most certainly result in a runtime error.